 We hope that helps to explain what Cyber Security is.
 It’s not complicated, like a lot of things in the world of technology it’s got a lot of fancy terms and acronyms that make it sound more complex than it is!

 The mistake a lot of people make is to focus purely on protection, and never think about the other elements.
 Nobody can make any business, person or even government 100% safe from cyber attack.
 This is why there has to be something beyond the protection.

 One way to ensure you’ve thought about all of the elements is to achieve the Cyber Essentials standard.
 Not only does the Cyber Essentials Framework provide a good basis for security in your business, you also get a badge that shows your clients, staff, stakeholders and everyone else that you’re taking cyber security seriously.

 How We Can Help

 We provide our Managed Service Clients with something called Security Essentials as part of their support package.
 It’s a basic level of protection.
 We then start to discuss the other elements of this framework and build their personalised cyber security solution over time as budgets and risk dictate.

-Becoming one of our Managed Service Clients starts with a 15-minute video call.
+Becoming one of our Managed Service Clients starts with a 15-minute call.
 In this call we’ll find out what technology you have, discuss your current IT issues and talk about what you need from your technology.
 There is no obligation to move to a full IT Assessment following this call, and no obligation to buy anything, ever.
-If you’d rather you can call us on 0115 8220200 or complete our contact form and we’ll get back to you.
+You can call us on 0115 8220200 or complete our contact form and we’ll get back to you.

 15-minute response time